Exhibit of art by Guantanamo detainees draws controversy

-It's not the art on the walls at John Jay College of Criminal Justice that's causing a stir, it's the artists themselves.
+NEW YORK — It's not the art on the walls at John Jay College of Criminal Justice here in Manhattan that's causing a stir, it's the artists themselves.

-"Ode to the Sea: Art from Guantanamo Bay" displays 36 works, including paintings and sculptures made by eight "enemy combatants" held on the island, some for nearly fifteen years.
+"Ode to the Sea: Art from Guantanamo Bay" displays 36 works, including paintings and sculptures made by eight "enemy combatants" held on the island, some for nearly 15 years.

 Former detainee Mansoor Adayfi explains in an essay written for the exhibition catalog that the theme of the show was chosen because the sea "means freedom that no one can control or own, freedom for everyone."